 Abukuma Onshore Wind Power Project[under development]Fukushima Prefecture, Japan

-Isumi Offshore Wind Project[feasibility study ongoing]Chiba Prefecture, Japan
+Isumi Offshore Wind Project[under development・ auction process]Chiba Prefecture, Japan

 Reihoku Onshore Wind Project[under development]Reihoku-machi, Amakusa-gun, Kumamoto Prefecture, Japan

-Quang Tri Onshore Wind Power Project[under construction]Huong Hoa District, Quang Tri Province, Vietnam
+Quang Tri Onshore Wind Power Project[in operation]Huong Hoa District, Quang Tri Province, Vietnam